JAlcocerT/JAlcocerT/content/blog/dev-featureflags.md

 Yes, feature flags can be passed by **environment variables**, but this is typically only suitable for a very simple setup.

+> Like the ones I was setting with Flask or with Streamlit not long ago

 * **Simple Use Cases:** For features that are either entirely on or off for the entire application, an environment variable (e.g., `ENABLE_BETA_FEATURE=true`) can work.
 This is common for enabling a new API endpoint or a backend service.
 * **Limitations:** This method becomes impractical and unmanageable for more complex scenarios.
 It doesn't allow for:
     * **Per-user or per-group targeting**